Art & Creative Travel Guides | CoraTravels

 Thermal Bath Etiquette: Locals take it seriously - no swimsuit in saunas, bring flip-flops, don't splash.
 Ruin Bar Reality: Szimpla Kert is tourist central, locals go to smaller ones in District VI…

-Buenos Aires skyline Argentina
+Buenos Aires, Argentina Argentina

 Buenos Aires, South America